How do I submit my documents?

 National Police Certificate (NPC)

 Your NPC and student ID must be certified by a Justice of the Peace (JP).
 JPs are located in the student hubs around campus.

 Once you have your NPC and student ID certified by a JP you must scan (or using your mobile device photograph) this document and email it from your UoN student email address to HNELHD-ClinConnect@hnehealth.nsw.gov.au with the subject line "UoN Degree Year lastname.firstname.studentnumber NPC".

 During your placement you MUST keep your NPC with you at all times.

-Bulk Compliance Day with NSW Health staff will be held on 25 August, 2014.
-Information dates will be disseminated via your Placement Officers.
-All documents will be checked at this time.
+Bulk Compliance Day with NSW Health staff will be held on 27 October, 2014.

 Bulk Compliance Day with NSW Health staff will be held the week beginning 14th April 2014.
 Information dates will be disseminated via your Placement Officers. .
 You must present your original NPC, signed CODE OF CONDUCT AND your student identification card.
 Your certificate number and expiry date will be recorded and the certificate and ID will be scanned by the NSW Health staff.
 All documents will be checked at this time.